luluse/reading-notes/tableofcontents/class-03.md

 Check a condition:
 - If it resolves to **true** the first code block is executed
 - If it resolves to **false** the second code block is run instead

+#### Switch Statement

+A switch statement sstarts with a variable called the switch value.
+Each case indicates a possible value for thsi variable and the code that should run if the variable matches tha value.
+At the end of each case there is a **break** keyword.
+Tells the browers it is done with this statement and can run next block.

+#### Type coercion

+JS can convert data behind the scenes to complete an operation.
+It is called type coercion.

+#### Loops

+Loops check a condition.
+If it returns true, a code block will run.
+It repeats until the condition returns false.

+3 types of loops:

+- FOR if you need to run code a specific number of times.
+- WHILE code will continue the loop for as long as the condition is true.
+- DO WHILE will run the statements inside the curly brackets at least once even if the condition evaluates false.
+`for (var i = 0; i < 10; i++) { document.write(i); }`

+`(var i = 0; i < 10; i++) is the condition counter document.write(i);` is the code to execute during loop (between the curly brackets).

+#### Loop counter

+A **for** loop uses a counter as a condition.
+This instructs the code to run a specified amount of times.

+Condition is made of 3 statements:

+- **initialization**.
+Create a variable and set it to 0 `var i = 0;`
+- **condition**.
+The loop should continue until the counter reaches a specified number `i < 10;`
+- **update**.
+Everytime the loop runs, it adds one to the counter `i++`

+A while loop will continue to run as long as the condition in the parenthesis are true. `while (i < 10)`